BrokenSource/DepthFlow/website/docs/camera.md

 <video loop controls src="https://github.com/user-attachments/assets/bb8643d8-9047-44f2-a96d-46fbe9c47d04"></video>

-- Notice how in the video, the orange line doesn't move when the `isometric` changes, and the mirroring of perspective directions when crossing this boundary.
+- Notice how in the video, the green line doesn't move when the `isometric` changes, and the mirroring of perspective directions when crossing this boundary.
 - This parameter makes this depth value the surface plane internally.

 -> Think about it as an _Isometric Focal Depth._